chris-marsh/pureline/README.md

 PureLine - A Pure Bash Powerline PS1 Command Prompt
 ===================================================

-A [Powerline](https://github.com/Lokaltog/vim-powerline) like prompt written in bash script.
+A simple but powerful [Powerline](https://github.com/Lokaltog/vim-powerline) style prompt for the Bash shell written in Bash script.

-This project is based on [Bash-Powerline-Shell](https://github.com/abhijitvalluri/bash-powerline-shell).
-I have rewritten the code to make configuration easier and to use only the basic terminal colors - allowing colors to be set by the terminal (eg Xresources or profiles):
+This project was based on [Bash-Powerline-Shell](https://github.com/abhijitvalluri/bash-powerline-shell).
+It has been redesigned to make configuration easier and to use only the basic terminal colors - allowing colors to be set by the terminal (eg Xresources or profiles).

+The result ... is PureLine.

 ![Solarised Theme](/Screenshots/Solarised.png?raw=true "PureLine PS1 on Konsole with Solarised theme")